ajbd2106/Big-Data-Pipeline/README.md

 ## Big Data Pipeline

-The pipeline is made out of multiple pipe segments which can, but don't have to, be connected to each other.
+The pipeline is made out of multiple pipe segments which can, but don't have to, connect to each other.

 ### Data Source to Kafka Pipe Segment